America's Debt in the 21st Century

 While the United States would eventually come out of the deepest recession it had seen since the 1930's, the recovery would come at a huge cost.
 Millions of Americans lost homes, employment, and trillions in the stock markets.
 Housing prices dropped, and regulation was set in place to avoid future lending bubbles.
 But as Standard & Poors downgraded America’s credit rating in the summer of 2011, demand for U.S. Treasury securities remained robust around the world.
 The 30-year Treasury Bond, which at been as high as 7% during the dot-com era, was at multi-decade lows.
 To be sure, the Federal Reserve was buying government bonds through a program known as quantitative easing, essentially expanding the U.S. money supply.

 Foreign ownership of U.S. Government debt has grown over six-fold since the beginning of the millennium.
 From under $1 trillion in the summer of 2001, foreign entities now hold over $6 trillion in government bonds, with foreign governments holding some $4 trillion of that total.
 At of the end of the Presidency of Barack Obama, the national debt stood at $19.9 trillion.
-As of the Spring of 2019, the national debt under President Donald Trump stands at $22 trillion.
+President Donald Trump and the Congress expanded the national during his four-year term.
+When President Joe Biden assumed office in January of 2021, our total debt stood at $27.7 trillion.